Celebrated (part seven)

-Tom squirmed underneath the spread.
-He found his box, and found, crawling backwards into light, the packing of it exceedingly tidy.
+Tom squirmed under the spread.
+He found his box, and found, crawling backwards into light, the repacking of it exceedingly tidy.
 He could not himself have arranged books with such evident sarcasm.

 Two days passed, all that could be spared.

-Then reconciling…also up to no good, but concealing it: “Why don’t we take a drive?
+Then the olive branch…again up to no good, but concealing it: “Why don’t we take a drive?
 See everything one last time.”

 She liked drives.
 It was spring, late March.
-It was that poignant season when only the grass is green, the trees in russet bud.
-When rain leaves behind a smell…earthwormy, thawish.
+That poignant season when only the grass is green, the trees in russet bud.
+And rains leave behind a smell…earthwormy, thawish.

 Still pleasant, nostalgic.

 “We’ll go across on the ferry.”

 “I hate to…but we should visit Mom.”

 His mother-in-law never bothered Tom, while clearly she didn’t like him.
 The fact that she didn’t, bothered Shannon.
 He hadn’t married in a tux or tie, just a v-neck pullover; his hair wasn’t long…just not short, not combed.
 Mrs. Coghlan had been happy with informality, a living-room service at hers, not his parents’ place, a banquet dinner at a corner house of smorgasbord, next to a bowling alley, across from the apartment of a friend she played euchre with—all her life enshrined on this block forever the 1940s.
 A grocery even, a branch of her bank, a Kresge’s.
 She was divorced, and tended to see all of it going downhill, wedding vows a sort of sucker’s game.
 But she wished them well, her daughter and the hippie writer.

 “What else are you doing?” she always greeted him.